The Invisible Handshake: Persistent Overpricing by Adaptive Market Agents: Model

-We note that $\alpha_t$ and $\beta_t$ represent the market's illiquidity, where liquidity is defined in the sense of~\cite{black1971toward}.
+\end{assumption} We note that $\alpha_t$ and $\beta_t$ represent the illiquidity of the market and summarize the maker’s liquidity provision that control the sensitivity of prices to the order flow.
+Illiquidity is defined in the sense of \citet{black1971toward}.
 When $\alpha_t = \beta_t = 0$, we have a perfectly liquid market where the price impact $\delta_t$ vanishes, implying that any trade size can be executed without affecting the price.
-In this limit, the price evolution is driven solely by the exogenous shock $\noise_{t+1}$.
+In this limit, the price evolution is driven solely by the shocks $\noise_{t+1}$.
 When $\alpha_t$ or $\beta_t$ are large, we have an illiquid market where even moderate trade sizes can substantially move the price.